Schedule a Workspace to Run with FME Flow Automations

 5. Save and Start Automation

-This automation is simple but very powerful as it allows a workspace to be run daily without the user needing to do anything beyond setting up the automation.
+This automation is simple but very powerful.
+It allows a workspace to be run daily without the user needing to do anything beyond setting up the automation.
 Before the schedule is initiated, the automation needs to be saved and started.

-Click on the Start Automation button in the top right corner.
+Click on the Start button in the top right corner.

 Note: If you only have the single Flow Training tag, Select All will be enabled.
 If your FME Flow has other tags besides the newly created Flow Training tag, Select All will remain disabled.

-After saving the automation, the automation will start.
-To make any edits, the automation will need to be stopped.
+After saving the automation, it will start.
+To make any edits, it must be stopped.

 6. Verify that the Workspace Runs Successfully